FREQUENTLY ASKED QUESTIONS

 Where can I learn the best techniques for using my RumbleRoller?

 Each of our products is packaged with a Quick Start guide to help get you up and running.
 We also recommend that you visit our User Guides page, which includes additional techniques.
-For the best instruction of all, though, sign up for the RumbleRoller Foundation Course.
-This 4-hour CEC-approved course provides hands-on instruction from RumbleRoller's very best trainers.
+For the best instruction of all, though, sign up for the RumbleRoller Foundations Course.
+This 3-hour CEC-approved course provides in depth instruction from RumbleRoller's master trainers.

 What if I have other questions?